 Almost any kind of product sold can have a design defect, but certain products are more likely to cause serious injuries than others.
 Examples of products that are commonly the subject of defective design cases include:

-Examples of design defects could include a product that is not structurally able to support weight when that is an intended use of the product, or a toy intended for small children that poses a choking hazard.
+Examples of design defects that could cause product injuries could include a product that is not structurally able to support weight when that is an intended use of the product, or a toy intended for small children that poses a choking hazard.

 Although some of these products come with warning labels notifying the user about potential dangers, sometimes the warning is insufficient or the risk of injury is too great for the label to be an adequate defense.